jaimemartinagui/gvit/tests/README.md

 ```

 **Unit tests should:**
-- ✅ Be fast (< 1 second each)
+- ✅ Be fast (< 1 second each).
-- ✅ Test single function/method
+- ✅ Test single function/method.
-- ✅ Use mocks for external deps
+- ✅ Use mocks for external deps.
-- ✅ Be completely isolated
+- ✅ Be completely isolated.

 ### Integration Test Example